Easy Homemade Vegan Tiramisu (No Cashews, No Tofu!)

 Instructions

-- Prepare the ladyfingers first.
-In a medium bowl, whisk together the flour, baking powder, and baking soda.
+- Prepare the ladyfingers batter: In a medium bowl, whisk together the flour, baking powder, and baking soda.
 Set aside.
 In a stand mixer with whisk attachment, whisk together the aquafaba and cream of tartar on high speed for 2-3 minutes until fluffy.
 Then add in 1 tablespoon at a time of the sugar, continuing to mix on medium speed, until you finish the entire 3/4 cup (150g).
 Then turn the speed up to high and continuing whisking for 5-7 minutes, until you reach stiff peaks (aquafaba takes longer to reach stiff peaks than egg whites).
 Add in the vanilla extract, almond extract, melted vegan butter, and dairy free yogurt.
 Mix just until incorporated (the mixture won’t be stiff peaks anymore- that’s okay!).
 Remove the bowl from the stand mixer.
 Place a sieve over the bowl, and add about 1/2 of the flour mixture to the sieve.
 Sift in the mixture, and gently fold again, being careful not to over mix.
 Once JUST incorporated, add in the remaining half of the flour mixture to the sieve and sift again.
 Fold JUST until the flour is incorporated (it will be super thick- don’t worry!
 It will still be pipe-able).
 Fill a piping bag with round nozzle, and pipe 3-4″ long lady fingers onto your baking sheet, separating them by about 1″.
 You should yield about 28 4″ lady fingers, or 36 3″ lady fingers.
 Dust with 1/4 cup powdered sugar before baking.

 - Bake the ladyfingers: Place the baking sheet into the oven to bake for 12 minutes.
 They’ll be lightly golden.
 For crispier cookies, bake for another 2 minutes.
 Ten remove from the oven and set aside.
 Set the ladyfingers aside to cool completely.
 They’re even better if used the following day.